danielscorranese/DigitalMorphophoneEnvironment/README.md

 `tape/tube warmth` GenExpr function by stkr, Feb.
 2012.

 ## Known issues
 * The buffer import and export functions are not constrained by the oversampling operations performed in the poly instances.
+* In specific configurations, the first and last read pointers may overlap with the write pointer, resulting in unwanted glitches.
+This issue occurs when the flutter function is enabled and the read pointers are positioned close to the write pointer.